-They’re incredibly useful in aiding the development of teams and players at all levels from little league right up to the MLB.
+Looking past just the fundamentals of hitting, they’re incredibly useful in aiding the development of teams and players at all levels from little league right up to the MLB.

 Keeping tabs on your performance statistics isn’t just a great way to improve your game – it also allows you to put your skills under a microscope and measure your progress.

 One of the most crucial stats in baseball is a player’s batting average.

 It’s one of the ‘big three’ statistics used in player analysis – the other’s being; runs batted in and home runs – and in this article, we’re going to take a detailed look at batting averages and how to calculate them.